Raspberry Pi OS Backup and Restore

 A system image can be automatically shrunk using PiShrink.
 The main benefit is that the filesystem is also shrunk, so it can be used in SD cards smaller than the original.

-The image will "auto-expand" in a way similar to regular RPi OS images.
+The image will "auto-expand" to fill the new SD card during the first boot of the Pi, in a way similar to regular RPi OS images.

 # Do a compressed backup before shrinking, just in case!